Microsoft Cluster Server: History

-During Microsoft's first attempt at development of a cluster server Microsoft, originally priced at $10,000, ran into problems causing the software to fail because of buggy software causing fail-over forcing the workload from two servers to a single server.
+During Microsoft's first attempt at development of a cluster server, originally priced at $10,000, ran into problems causing the software to fail because of software defects in application software causing fail-over forcing the workload from two servers to a single server.
 This results in poor allocation of resources, poor performance of the servers, and very poor reviews from analysts.

-The announcement of a new update to the Microsoft Cluster Server software came in 1998 promising new features in 1999 and the newest addition in the line of Windows NT software in the form of Windows NT 5.0 Enterprise Edition.
-Also promising support for 4 nodes post release of NT 5.0.
+The announcement of a new update to the Microsoft Cluster Server software came in 1998, promising new features in 1999, in the newest addition in the line of Windows NT software in the form of Windows NT 5.0 Enterprise Edition, also promising support for 4 nodes post release of NT 5.0.

 Microsoft's first attempt at pushing the cluster server software was at the 2005 Super-Computing conference in Seattle the new software being developed, Windows Compute Cluster Server 2003 (Windows CCS 2003).

-On May 8, 2006 Microsoft reports the release of the full-featured Windows Compute Cluster Server 2003 (for industrial use) and the Windows Compute Cluster Server 2003 R2 (for small businesses) software to the public for purchase in summer 2006.
+On May 8, 2006, Microsoft reported the release of the full-featured Windows Compute Cluster Server 2003, intended for industrial use, and the Windows Compute Cluster Server 2003 R2, intended for small businesses, software to the public for purchase in summer 2006.